solarwinds/snap-plugin-lib/tutorial/07-proxy/README.md

 )
 ```

-Simple test (we are checking if result is different that 0.0 which in real situation may not always be the case)
+Simple test (we are checking if result is different from 0.0 which in real situation may not always be the case)
 ```go
 func TestTotalCPUUsage(t *testing.T) {
 	p := proxyCollector{}